kwynncom/aws-ec2-metrics-web-display/README.md

 See detailed readmes in the doc folder, although as of 2020/07, those are older.
 More recent updates below:

 ***********
+9:53pm

+Although the fields are not needed, I also added the AWS username and the date the creds were created to the database.
+Although you can eventually figure out the AWS username from the aws_access_key_id, it's esier to know the name.
+When I say username, I mean an IAM user that only has very limited programmatic access, not a "console" user and certainly not a "root" user.

 2020/07/26 9:31pm

 I reworked the creds.